tansukh-1/formik/docs/api/withFormik.md

 Control the initial value of `isValid` prop prior to mount.
 You can also pass a function.
 Useful for situations when you want to enable/disable a submit and reset buttons on initial mount.

+### `initialValues?: Object (props: Props) => Object`

+With initialValues ​​you can give an initial value to the `input element` and it works when your component is mounted then it changes the value of the `input element` to the initial value given by you, initialValues ​​takes an object, in the key of that object you have to give the value of the name attribute of the `input element` and in the value of the key you can give any value.

 ### `mapPropsToErrors?: (props: Props) => FormikErrors<Values>`